darwinz/coconut/DOCS.md

 ### Pipes

 Coconut uses pipe operators for pipeline-style function application.
 All the operators have a precedence in-between function composition pipes and comparisons, and are left-associative.
-All operators also support in-place versions.
+All operators also support in-place versions (e.g. `|>=`).
 The different operators are:
 ```coconut
 (|>)    => pipe forward
 (|*>)   => multiple-argument pipe forward